Amaindex/asyncio-socks-server/README.md

 - Driven by the python standard library, no third-party dependencies

 ## Installation
-Install with pip if Python 3.8.0 or higher is available.
+Install with pip if Python version 3.8.0 or higher is available.
 ```shell
 pip install asyncio-socks-server
 ```